creationix/js-git/doc/lib/object-codec.md

 Commits are objects with required fields {tree,author,message}
 Also if there is a single parent, you specify it with `parent`.

-For merge commits, you can use an array of hashes in  `parents`.
-When decoding, the output is always normalized to an array of `parents`.
+Since a commit can have zero or more parent commits, you specify the parent hashes via the `parents` property as an array of hashes.

-The `author` field is required and contains {name,email} and optionally `date`
+The `author` field is required and contains {name,email,date}.

-Commits can also have a `committer` with the same structure as `author`.
+Commits also require a `committer` field with the same structure as `author`.

 The `date` property of `author` and `committer` is in the format {seconds,offset}
 Where seconds is a unix timestamp in seconds and offset is the number of minutes